edinburgh-napier/set09121/labs/lab1/repo_setup.md

 ### Clone it down

-{:tip="sshkeys" class="tip"}
-Are you using ssh keys?
-You should be.

 If you haven't installed Git on your pc yet, [go here](https://git-scm.com/downloads)

 Open a cmd (or git-bash) window somewhere (desktop is best).
 Now clone